The Mexican Venice

 Getting to Mexcaltitán Island is a highlight on its own.
 Your adventure begins with a 15 minute boat ride to the island.
-If it is shrimping season you’ll likely notice local fishermen out in the waters catching shrimp for the local Mexcaltitán restaurants.
+If it is shrimping season you’ll likely notice local fishermen out in the waters catching shrimp for the local restaurants of Mexcaltitán Mexico.

-The oval shaped Mexcaltitán Island is not very large in size.
-The island is approximately 130 feet wide from north-to-south and 1,150 feet long from east-to-west.
+Not quite round, the oval shaped Isla de Mexcaltitán Mexico is not very large in size measuring just under 400 meters (1312 ft) at its widest.
 During the rainy season the streets of town flood, making travel by boat the only option.
 For this reason, the island has earned the name “The Mexican Venice.”

 Get the hottest deals and latest news in your inbox!